Yutixcode/Cubdomain/README.md

 python cundomain.py
 ```
 ### Notes
+- Contact me if the tool is no longer working
-use your own risk !
+- use your own risk !